 I’m no scientist but I am a voracious reader, and I’ve read enough in the past to leave me with concerns.

 That said, I was struggling to find a credible article to link to confirming the potentially harmful period for an infant to go through sleep training.
 What I found instead was plenty of material suggesting that Jo is correct in saying research is inconclusive.

 It made me uneasy because if I’m not to be a hypocrite, it meant I had to reevaluate my own instinctive feelings about the matter.

-2) Jo personally knows grown-up children whose parents employed the CTCT method and who have become well-adjusted adults, with no signs of any resulting issues.
+2) Jo personally knows grown-up children whose parents employed the CTC sleep technique and who have become well-adjusted adults, with no signs of any resulting issues.

-A difficult one to comment on, because really that statement is subjective and impossible to confirm or deny.
-However, I accept that there’s no obvious lasting damage from using the technique – if there were then half the population would be suffering as a result… (It’s impossible to calculate for sure, but I do wonder where the prevalence of anxiety today stems from, and whether perhaps there’s a connection..?)
+A difficult one to comment on, because really that statement is subjective and impossible to confirm or disprove.
+However, I accept there’s no severe lasting damage from using the technique – if there were then half the population would be suffering as a result… (It’s impossible to calculate for sure, but I do wonder where the prevalence of anxiety today stems from, and whether perhaps there’s a connection..?)

 And the one I found most interesting: